peterlampy/docker-node-app/README.md

-Docker NodeJS Example with Docker Swarm
+Docker NodeJS Example with Docker EE 17.03
 =====================

 ### Prerequisites

-- Docker CS Engine 1.13.1
+- Docker EE 17.03 Standard and Advanced
-- DTR 2.2.0 and UCP 2.1.0
+- DTR 2.2.3 and UCP 2.1.1

 ## Setup UCP and DTR